l0uisgrange/zap/README.md

 })
 ```

 CirCeTZ uses CeTZ to draw the circuit components.
-This means that you can draw CeTZ shapes directly in the same canvas, like this:
+This means that you can draw CeTZ shapes directly in the same canvas.

 ## Supported Components